 This is the second part of my study on predicting the type of victims an accident can have based on the data from the National Highway Police (Polícia Rodoviária Federal), in Brazil.
 This was my final report for my Machine Learning Engineer Nanodegree and my first technical diploma in the computer science field (yey!).

 In today’s development, tests are a fundamental tool for keeping things nice and easy and to keep programmer’s sanity.
 I’ve been using a set of tools for developing my web applications with Django and it is time for me to share a little bit about them.

-Starting to contribute to an open-source project is always recomended to someone who is studing to be a programmer.
+Starting to contribute to an open-source project is always recommended to someone who is studying to be a programmer.